rcossio/MDwMD/README.md

 - **Error estimation**: Right now each complex (with possibly multiple experiments) have a single PDB linked.
 We need to calculate the error associated to each PDB (hence we must treat different PDBs as different samples for the error)
 - **Decide experiment outliers**: Some experiments might have outliers.
 We must stablish criteria to remove them from the DB.
-- **Data quantity**: We don't have enough data to have a respectable validation set.
+- **Data quantity**: We may have enough data to have a respectable validation set.
+How much is enough?

+### Molecular dynamics
+- **Ligandless complexes**: Start by complex without ligand, they are easier

 ## Insights from Other DBs